Key Takeaways

 Circulation Concerns

-Circulation concerns arise when people choose socks that are too tight or restrictive.
-Especially snug compression styles can limit blood flow during the night.
-Elastic bands around the ankles or calves may also create pressure points if worn for long periods.
+Circulation issues can occur when socks are too tight or restrictive.
+Very snug compression styles may limit blood flow during the night, and strong elastic bands around the ankles or calves can create pressure points if worn for long periods.
+Choosing a softer, more flexible pair helps avoid these problems and keeps your feet comfortable while you sleep.

 Moisture & Odor Buildup